hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > But sometimes they from pride attempt to gain
 >
-> What they in others did as faults proclaim.
+> What they in others did as faults proclaim[^155].
 >
 > Bel.
 Vanity in some's incurable, they say,

->
+[^155]: "As faults proclaim.".
+Instances have occurred within the Author's knowledge in which those who have censured others for learning certain dances, have been themselves privately taught the same.

 > For that commodity, fools dearly pay.
 >
 > Jem.
 You must allow, my dear, we all possess